 We had a visitor come up the trail.
 Jim from East Boothbay.
 He is a chef at the Carriage House and this is his first time to Seguin.
 Really nice guy and very interested in taking the tour and learning about the island and it’s history.
 He was sailing by himself and commenting on how it was a challenging sail over – pretty windy.
 Later on, we of course went down to the Cove.
 Here’s a pic of his boat (no pic of him though).

-We saw a family of ducks swimming in the Cove tonight and also a Seagull just standing on the beach.
-Each was a little unusual.
-The ducks had four adults and their little ones.
+We saw a family of ducks swimming in the Cove tonight and a Seagull just standing on the beach.
+Both a little unusual.
+The group of ducks had four adults and their little ones.
 So, are they a family with sisters and brothers or do they just hang out together?
 The seagull was just standing at the edge of the shore, not sure why.
-It would be interesting to learn of their habits and the basis for some of their behavior.
+It would be interesting to learn about their habits and the basis for some of their behavior.

 When you slow down, you start to notice some of these oddities that occur rather randomly.
 Came up from the Cove to start supper and it was just a pretty time of day, took a selfie.
 This picture passed the test so I included it – not like the laundromat one last week!